SearleLabData/Leachate/README.md

 Log_Quantmean = the log10 of the “Quantmean” value
 stage = the Gosner developmental stage of the tadpole at the end of the experiment mass = the mas (g) of the tadpole at the end of the experiment

+For the file “Supplemental_experiment_Martin_etal” These data are from the supplemental experiment.
+Each row is a single tadpole (replicate).
+TID = tadpole identification number, or replicate number treatment = numerical indicator of the treatment type leachate = an indicator of the plant species used to create the leachate with SB (steeplebush), BH (black huckleberry), CA (cattail), PL (purple loosestrife), AO (autumn olive), and CR (common reed). days_survived = the number of experimental days the tadpole survived censored = an indicator of whether survival was censored with 0 = censored and 1 = not censored infect_status = a numerical indicator of infection status with 0 =  not infected and 1 = infected.
+“NA” values are animals that were not tested for infection.
+Quantmean = the estimated quantity of the pathogen (Batrachochytrium dendrobatidis) estimated from quantitative-PCR log.quant.mean = the log10 of the “Quantmean” value